-68. Restrictions on dealing with unlicensed insurers
+68. Restrictions on dealing with unlicensed insurers, brokers or agents

 - 69. Requirements applicable to insurance agents and insurance sub-agents - 70.
 Annual returns by insurance agents and insurance subagents - 71.
 Insurance broker to maintain professional indemnity insurance - 72.
 Annual returns by insurance brokers - 73.
 Insurance broker to establishment of policies, systems and controls - 74.
-Premiums collected by licensed insurance intermediary - 75.
+Premiums collected by a licensed insurance intermediary - 75.
 Procedures to address fraud - 76.
 Maintenance of minimum paid up capital